Estimate Time8 min

 • A financial professional can crunch the numbers and help you determine an ideal retirement age.

-Many Americans feel anxious about their retirement prospects these days: More than half of nonretired people say they don't think they will have enough money to live comfortably, according to a recent poll from Gallup.1 That echoes findings from Fidelity's 2023 Retirement Savings Assessment, which found that Americans' retirement readiness has slipped since 2020.
+Many Americans feel anxious about their retirement prospects these days: More than half of nonretired people say they don't think they will have enough money to live comfortably, according to a Gallup poll.1 That echoes findings from Fidelity's most recent Retirement Savings Assessment, which found that Americans' retirement readiness has slipped since 2020.

 Despite the dour feelings, all is hardly lost.
 Not only are there ways to improve your retirement readiness, you may even be able to move that retirement date up by 5 years.
 With planning, perseverance, and maybe some tradeoffs, it's often possible.